WHAT IS A MAMMOGRAM?

 WHAT IF THE MAMMOGRAM IS ABNORMAL?

 The Breast Radiologist at The Women’s Imaging Center interprets the image to determine if there are any mass or suspicious findings that suggest breast cancer.
 If previous mammograms are needed, the radiologist may need to compare them before a final opinion is made.
 If you have a breast complaint, please bring any concerns to the attention of the technologist.
 She will directly involve the radiologist at the time of your visit so that appropriate variations in imaging can be made.
 For some breast problems, a minimally invasive breast biopsy can be performed.
 Our breast biopsies are all performed in the in-office for your comfort, convenience, and for the fastest results.
 When you are worried, time is important.
-If that is indicated, then results will typically be available within one to two days (at any of our four locations Denver, Highlands Ranch, Lakewood, Westminster).
+If that is indicated, then results will typically be available within one to two days (at any of our four locations Denver, Highlands Ranch, Lakewood, Westminster, and Centennial).
 If further action is required, a breast MRI can be performed on-site to determine additional imaging characteristics.
 Since the MRI needs to be approved by your insurance company in advance, we orchestrate this process with your particular insurance.
 We will perform that authorization process upon recommendation of your referring clinician or in the continuity of care following the American Cancer Society and the National Cancer Coalition Network (NCCN) guidelines.